This Classic Hummingbird Cake is filled with bananas, pineapple, and chopped pecans. Super moist and topped with a homemade cream cheese frosting!

 If you’ve never heard of a hummingbird cake, it’s essentially a spiced banana cake filled with chopped nuts and crushed pineapple.
 It’s also topped off with cream cheese frosting, which really takes it to the next level.

 And yes, it’s every bit as delicious as it sounds!
-I’ve also included some process photos to guide you along the way and links to some of my favorite products for frosting cakes.
+I’ve also included some process photos to guide you along the way.

 - Flour: As always, make sure you spoon and level your flour.
 Since this cake is made with bananas, it has a denser texture and you don’t want too much flour in the batter otherwise it can weigh it down.